What's the difference between taking a customer satisfaction survey immediately and taking a survey more than 24 hours after an experience?

 Memory has been studied for thousands of years by scientists and philosophers.
 There are three types of memory (sensory memory, long-term memory & short-term memory), but the one of interest to us as a survey company is short term memory.

-There are two things you need to know about short term memory.
-First, short term memory is brief.
-If it is not recalled and used again, it can vanish in seconds.
-Secondly, short term memory is limited.
+Short term memory is limited.
 It is estimated that short term memory can only hold about five items at one time.
 This is crucial information to consider before asking customers for feedback.

 Are you familiar with the "Curve of Forgetting?"
 Hermann Ebbinghaus, a 19th century German psychologist, coined this phrase to describe how much memory is lost after an event.